vaupunkt/NF-quizapp/README.md

 - Read questions and click buttons to look up the answers.
 - Bookmark questions and view them on a bookmarks page.
 - Visit your profile page and see how many questions and bookmarks you have created.
-- reate your own questions and share them with others.
+- Create your own questions.

 ## Usage